viblo/pymunk/README.rst

 * GCC and friends (optional, you need it to compile Pymunk from source.
 On windows Visual Studio is required to compile)
-* Pygame (optional, you need it to run the Pygame based demos)
+* Pygame or Pygame-CE (optional, you need it to run the Pygame based demos)
 * Pyglet (optional, you need it to run the Pyglet based demos)
 * Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib based demos)